Southern Arizona VA Health Care System

 - TB test

-Once you successfully complete the interview process you will be scheduled to attend a two-hour volunteer orientation.
+Once you successfully complete the interview process you will be scheduled to attend a three-hour group Interview/Information Session.

-Volunteer positions such as concierge, caregiver support, driver and those positions needing computer access may require an additional background check and/or training.
+Volunteer positions such as concierge, in-home visitor, driver and those positions needing computer access may require an additional background check and/or training.

 To learn more about becoming a VA volunteer call the Volunteer Office (520) 629-1822 or toll free at (800) 470-8262 to speak to an operator.